HaraKeisuke/go-tryablemap/README.md

 # Go TryableMap

-Tryable Map is safety dig tool for Map.
+Tryable Map is safety dig tool for Map(key/value).

 For example, you can chain like Ruby's try method and find the property.